VISITORS'

 West Yorkshire, England.

-This immaculate Verithin is equipped with a factory fitted Bigsby Unit.
+1963 HOFNER VERITHIN This immaculate Verithin is equipped with a factory fitted Bigsby Vibrato Unit.
+It was

 even fewer left-handed ones.
 This has to be one rare guitar!
 Now owned